kim-jenny5/token-swap/README.md

 - Solve TypeScript type errors.
 - Refactor repetitive code (e.g., splitting out the token panels into reusable components instead of keeping everything in one file).
-- Rewrite functions to be more human-readable.
+- Rewrite functions to be more human-readable and reword comments/messages.
 - Write this README.

 ---